-Posture Pump VS Inversion Table – What’s Better for YOU?
+Posture Pump vs. Inversion Table – What’s Better for Back/Neck Pain?

-They differ greatly in the way they get it done.
+They differ in the way they get it done.

-What’s better for neck pain, or Sciatica, or a herniated disc: Posture Pump or inversion tables?
+What’s better for neck pain, or Sciatica, or a herniated disc: Posture Pump or inversion table?

 Posture Pump vs. Inversion Table – How do They Work?

 What is a Posture Pump?

-Posture pumps are designed to decompress, “shape” your spine and rehydrate your spinal disks.
+Posture pumps are designed to decompress, “shape” your spine, and rehydrate your spinal disks.
 Traction is done while lying down, using a manual hand pump.